 - From the perspective of a house owner, a builder and subcontractor simply identify some individual or company who’s not an employee.

-- On many construction tasks, general contractors and subcontractors will both require a correct permit to perform their job.
+- On many construction tasks, general contractors and subcontractors will both require appropriate permits to perform their jobs.
 And they will have to conduct their businesses independently from the homeowner.

 - Consequently, both general contractors and subcontractors need to supply their liability insurance.
 If they have workers, they manage their health insurance and other benefits.